-Viva Aluminium Composite Panels (also known as ACPs) is ideal for a wide variety of exterior architectural, interior decorative, signage advertising, transport, and industrial applications.
+Viva Aluminium Composite Panels are ideal for a variety of exterior architectural, interior decorative, signage advertising, transport, and industrial applications.

 For project cost estimate and purchasing, an elevation drawing showing panel layout, panel dimensions, and support rail/fixing positions should be made available to relevant project stakeholders (such as sub-contracting fabricator and installer).